Instructor Guidelines 2020/21

 Grades for practica are entered by the TEO program coordinator/program manager (practicum and field experience).
 Please ensure that all other teacher candidate grades are recorded in the Faculty Service Centre (FSC) within 7 days from the date of the last class.

 The Faculty Service Centre (FSC) website provides information for instructors to obtain class lists, student photos, email teacher candidates and enter grades.
 To enter grades and print class lists, an instructor must first gain access to the FSC.
 Once access has been obtained, instructors can log on to FSC.

 The following is a list of teacher candidates’ suggestions for helping make the teacher candidates’ experiences in the program more meaningful and productive:

 All teacher candidates take a course in assessment and learning prior to their extended practicum.
 Methodology and other courses should also address and incorporate assessment topics in coursework.

 Teacher candidates have requested group assignments be assigned at term start as they find such assignments challenging to complete during their busy term-end.
 Cohort coordinators at the elementary level can facilitate discussions about assignment timing and coordination among instructors.

 Teacher candidates also find it difficult to organize out-of-class meetings to do group assignments.
 This is largely due to the program having many course contact hours.
-The following are some suggestion for reducing the number of group assignments:
+The following are some suggestions for reducing the number of group assignments: